-Always send four cents postage when you send for a

-STANDARD PATTERNS.

-PATTERNS of these desirable models being so frequently called for, we reproduce them in miniature this month in order to bring them within the limit of time allowed for selection.
-It should be remembered that one great advantage of our " Pattern Order " is that the holder is not confined to a selection from the patterns given in the same number with the "Pattern Order," but the choice may be made from any number of the magazine issued during the twelve months previous to the date of the one containing the "Pattern Order."
-Always remember that a "Pattern Order" cannot be used after the date printed on ii.

-soutache.
-The plain corsage beneath the jacket is of green-and-goldtaffeta, crossing in surplice folds in front.
-9.-Garden - party gown of red crépe combined with guipure over white satin.
-10.-Reception-gown of embroid-ered batiste, with corsage of all-over embroidery of an open lace - like pattern; the tight sleeves are unlined, and the shoulder ruffles are of silk or chiffon matching the lining.
+9.-Garden - party gown of red crepe combined with guipure over front of the skirt.

+10.-Reception-gown of embroidered batiste, with corsage of all-over embroidery of an open lace-like pattern; the tight sleeves are unlined, and the shoulder ruffles are of silk or chiffon matching the lining.

 11.-Gown of heliotrope étamine, trimmed with embroidered velvet, three panels of which ornament the front of the skirt.
-12.-Victorian gown made in plain taffeta, grenadines, and organdies; a fichu of Duchesse point together with motifs of the scame trims the corsage.

-with motifs of the blane trins the corsage.
+12.-Victorian gown made in plain taffeta, grenadines, and organdies; a fichu of Duchesse point together with motife of the same trims the with motify of the same trims the corsage.

 13.-Walking-gown of blue linen, trimmed with Hamburg insertion; black satin stock and girdle.

-14.-Garden-party gown of figured organdie,trimmed with point de Paris; lace trimmed sash of Liberty chiffon in a harmonizing color.
-15.-Tea gown of violet Liberty satin, trimmed with lace and embroidery.
+14.-Garden-party gown of figured organdie, trimmed with point de Paris; lace-trimmed sash of Liberty chiffon in a harmonizing color.